Manaslu Circuit Trek - 15 Days

 Today, you will climb downhill from Bimthang, walking through beautiful trans-Himalayan woods back to the Dudh Khola.
 Along the way, you can stop at the settlement of Kharche.
 From here, the trail becomes rough as it descends towards the Goa, a rather large Gurung village.
 Staying on the northern bans of the river, the path then finally reaches Tilije.

-After having a warm breakfast in the Tilje Hotel, you will pack all your belongings and prepare to leave for Kathmandu.
-Leaving Tilje village, you will you’ll descend towards Dharapani.
+After having a warm breakfast in the Tilije Hotel, you will pack all your belongings and prepare to leave for Kathmandu.
+Leaving Tilije village, you will you’ll descend towards Dharapani.
 Today will be your last day of trekking on the Manaslu Circuit trek.
-Passing through the Gurung settlement and Tibetan-influenced village you will arrive at Thoche village.
-Crossing the suspension bridge, you will arrive at Dharapani, ride the private vehicle and head toward Kathmandu.
+Passing through the Gurung settlement and Tibetan-influenced village, you will arrive at Thoche village.
+Crossing the suspension bridge, you will arrive at Dharapani.
+From Dharapni, you will take a sharing jeep to Besisahar, and from Besisahar, you will take a private Jeep to Kathmandu.

 Approximately three hours before your scheduled flight, you will be dropped off at the airport for your departure.